Actify

 The Campfire Method

 Small groups have a unique dynamic: they can create genuine closeness, but they can also create cliques.
-After analyzing engagement patterns in 215 small teams over 18 months (2023-2024), we found that the most cohesive groups rotate through three activity modes — like sitting around a campfire where the conversation naturally shifts between stories, challenges, and shared meals.
+After analyzing engagement patterns in 215 small teams over 18 months (2023-2024), the most cohesive groups rotate through three activity modes — like sitting around a campfire where conversation naturally shifts between stories, challenges, and shared meals.
 The ratio that prevents staleness while deepening bonds: 1 vulnerability activity, 1 collaboration activity, and 1 celebration per month.

 Vulnerability Activity